MGuentherGits/ui5dev_extended/README.md

 ```
 ui5dev deploy -t <transport> -u <user>
 ```
-You need to provide valid transport number and username and you will be promoted for the user password.
+You need to provide valid transport number and username and you will be prompted for the password.

 If you deploy to `$TMP` package, then transport number is not required.